BayesiaLab Webinar Series

 Beyond Effect Sizes: Establishing Priorities Using Target Dynamic Profile

 Common sense suggests that we always choose the activity with the strongest positive effect on the desired outcome as our top priority for action.
 For instance, in analyzing call center performance, a statistical model may suggest that the average wait time has the strongest effect on callers' overall satisfaction.
-With that, and ignoring cost, for the time being, we would want to reduce the wait time as our top priority, right?
+With that, and ignoring cost for now, we would want to reduce the wait time as our top priority, right?
 Maybe not.

 The critical concept to consider here is joint probability.
 Unfortunately, in many modeling frameworks, this quantity does not even appear.
 Hence, any optimization effort would not be able to utilize the joint probability in determining the order of priorities.